raftedproc/mipt-rust/docs/syllabus.md

     - Tips for writing FFI.
     - Signal handling.
     - Calling to the kernel.
-    - State of Rust in Linux kernel.
+    - The state of Rust in Linux kernel.

 13. Techniques of speeding up Rust.
     - Module `core::arch` and SIMD. `core::intrisics` and its usage in standard library.